plan-be/iode/CONTRIBUTE.md

 ## VS Code - IntelliSense

-The IntelliSense feature (= autocomplete for C/C++) of VS Code may not be able to find where the headers files of the std, Boost and Qt libraries are located.
+The IntelliSense feature (= autocomplete for C/C++) of VS Code may not be able to find where the headers files of the std and Qt libraries are located.

 First, add a `c_cpp_properties.json` file as indicated in the documentation for [developing with the C/C++ compiler MSVC with VS Code](https://code.visualstudio.com/docs/cpp/config-msvc#_cc-configurations).